 6.1 Implications

 Our findings provide guidelines for managers.
 It emerges that, in complex multi-stakeholder organisations, performance measurement is being utilised as a directive technical control system (Bititci 2015) but at a high level for monitoring, legitimising and resource allocation purposes (Henri 2006).
-This, combined with the different priorities of a heterogeneous set of stakeholders, creates uncertainty and lack of clarity over the purpose, design and use of the PMS, leading to unintended consequences.
+Combined with the different priorities of a heterogeneous set of stakeholders, this creates uncertainty and a lack of clarity over the purpose, design and use of the PMS, leading to unintended consequences.
 This suggests that complex stakeholder organisations should seek to improve the efficiency and effectiveness of their PMM systems in two dimensions.
 First, by engaging their multiple stakeholders in a conversation about the purpose and design implementation of the PMS.
-The aim, here, should be to create a single set of organisational priorities, eliminate the multiple, heterogeneous, contradictory and contested organisational logics and ensure effective deployment of priorities and appropriateness of measures.
-The government has, through a number of initiatives and legislation, sought to achieve these aims.
+The aim here should be to create a single set of organisational priorities, eliminate the multiple, heterogeneous, contradictory and contested organisational logics and ensure effective deployment of priorities and appropriateness of measures.
+Through a number of initiatives and legislation, the government has sought to achieve these aims.
 For example, the NHS was reorganised in 2013 following promulgation of the Health and Social Care Act 2012, “An Act to establish and make provision about a National Health Service Commissioning Board and clinical commissioning groups … and co-operation between local authorities and commissioners of health care services”.
 This led to the replacement of Primary Care Trusts (PCTs) with Clinical Commissioning Groups (CCGs).

-The creation of CCGs is an outcome of policy changes within healthcare service delivery which espoused the need to create an internal market that is able to drive innovation and efficiencies within the NHS.
+The creation of CCGs is an outcome of policy changes within healthcare service delivery, which espoused the need to create an internal market able to drive innovation and efficiencies within the NHS.
 At the foundation of this policy outlook is the need to separate the procurement and delivery of healthcare services.
 As independent bodies (but accountable to the NHS), CCGs are responsible for making clinically informed decisions on a range of healthcare priorities that impacts upon their local communities.
 More specifically, they have responsibility to assess local community needs.
 As budget holders, they are also responsible for purchasing healthcare services on behalf of their communities.
 They also engage in performance monitoring and evaluation.
 Among these services are mental health and, more specifically, CAMHS services.

-A more recent initiative within the NHS (from 2016), has been the creation of Sustainability and Transformation Partnerships (STPs) between various entities within the NHS, local councils, community groups and charities.
+A more recent initiative within the NHS (from 2016) has been the creation of Sustainability and Transformation Partnerships (STPs) between various entities within the NHS, local councils, community groups and charities.
 These collaborative initiatives are geared towards facilitating both the NHS (through the CCGs) and local councils to be jointly responsible for not only managing various NHS resources (including healthcare professionals), but also delivering locally tailored healthcare services.
-Second, purposeful interventions to achieve a better balance between the social and technical dimensions in order to move away from directive technical control towards more empowered collaborative control would improve the efficiency and effectiveness of the PMM system.
+Second, purposeful interventions to achieve a better balance between the social and technical dimensions, in order to move away from directive technical control towards more empowered collaborative control would improve the efficiency and effectiveness of the PMM system.
 The aim of this intervention would be to create a participatory and collaborative environment where participants at all levels are engaged in a conversation about the performance of the organisation based on the PMS and feel empowered to take local action based on a clear set of priorities.

 6.2 Limitations and suggestions for future research